In this post, I will focus on the investment banking career path and how an aspirant can build a successful career.

-Often the investment banks also help their clients in issuing funds in the market.
+Investment banks often help their clients issue funds in the market.

 This involves an in-depth understanding of the capital market and its volatility.

-An aspirant looking for a career in this profile needs to be strong in financial, securities, and derivatives analysis.
+An aspirant looking for a career in this profile must be strong in financial, securities, and derivatives analysis.

-The team, on behalf of the clients, is responsible for undertaking transactions in equities, currencies, bonds, etc. with other institutional investors and traders.
+On behalf of the clients, the team is responsible for undertaking transactions in equities, currencies, bonds, etc., with other institutional investors and traders.

 It is one of the most desired jobs in investment banks and requires a robust understanding of financial instruments, capital markets, options futures, and derivatives.